 If you do native content right, and deploy it strategically, you’ll achieve your goals much faster than with localization alone.
 Often, the deeper you go into a new market, the more you’ll need native content.
 But, I also believe it’s a strategy you can use early on, depending on how fast you want to scale in a given market.
 Native content is great, because it really works when done well.

 The faster you achieve your international revenue targets, the more customers you’ll bring on board, and the more your business will grow.
 If you’re bringing more customers from other markets and languages into your business that use your product, there will always be more to localize.
 Native content, in turn, then actually generates more localization work!
 It’s not a threat, unless you don’t want more localization work, and you want your international business to actually slow down.

 So, even if you hire people who are native speakers of the language to create content, don’t be fooled into thinking they are translators, or ever will want a localization job.
 Just because someone can write in English, does not mean you could trust them to be a copywriter as their job day in and day out, right?
 And most people who write in English don’t want to spend all day writing anyway.
-The same is true for localization folks.
-Most people who happen to speak another language don’t want to do this job, except for the people who chose to make this their life’s work.

 Native Content: Destined for the Global Marketing Mix

 In other words, localization and marketing folks, take a deep breath or better yet, breathe a sigh of relief when native content enters your marketing mix.
 Don’t worry when native content becomes a topic of discussion.
 It’s not something to fear, but something to embrace.
 It’s a sign your localization, transcreation, and international expansion efforts are evolving and becoming more mature.
 My advice?
 Run with it!